JoeLeelyf/OVO-Bench/README.md

 To evaluate your own models, inherit `OVBenchOffline/Online` class in `./utils/OVBench.py` and implement your own inference pipeline.
 Refer to our provided models under `./models` for further details.

 ## License
-OVBench is released under `CC BY-NC-SA 4.0` license.
+OVO-Bench is released under `CC BY-NC-SA 4.0` license.
 By downloading our dataset from our website or other sources, the user agrees to adhere to the terms of `CC BY-NC-SA 4.0` and licenses of the source datasets

 ## 🫥 Experimental Results